-Christopher Mitchell: Welcome to another edition of the Community Broadband Bits podcast.
-I'm Chris Mitchell with the Institute for Local Self-Reliance in Minneapolis, Minnesota, talking with Shari Culver, the Vice President of Communications, Marketing, and Energy Optimization at Great Lakes Energy.
-Welcome to the show.
+Christopher Mitchell: Welcome to another episode of the Community Broadband Bits podcast.
+I'm Chris Mitchell with the Institute for Local Self-Reliance up in Minneapolis, Minnesota, talking with my friend Craig Settles out in Oakland.
+Welcome to the show, Craig.

 Craig Settles: Ah, thank you.
 I'm very happy to be here, and we've been talking broadband stuff for like, what, eight, nine years and stuff, so . . .

 Christopher Mitchell: Yeah, 12.
 Well, I guess I've been in it for 12.
 I've probably known you for eight or nine.
 You know, it's a funny thing because...Read more